sssoz/template/README.md

 # Distill Template [![Build Status](https://travis-ci.org/distillpub/template.svg?branch=master)](https://travis-ci.org/distillpub/template)

 This is the repository for the distill web framework.
-If you're interesting in just using the framework to write an article for the [Distill journal](http://distill.pub), visit http://distill.pub/guide/.
+If you're interested in just using the framework to write an article for the [Distill journal](http://distill.pub), visit http://distill.pub/guide/.

 The general process for using this framework is to hotlink the compiled code in your dev environment.